 The Lapostolle distillery was founded outside Paris in 1827, and its most famous product was this combination of cognac and bigaradier oranges from Haiti.
 It was invented in 1876 by Lous-Alexandre Marnier Lapostolle, dubbed Grand Marnier by the great hotelier César Ritz and became a Belle Époque sensation.

-It’s an essential ingredient of the classic crêpes Suzette, and often flavours a bûche de Noël and other desserts, and of course soufflé au Grand Marnier.
-Production moved to the Charente in 2012 and the company was purchased by Campari in 2016.
+It’s an essential ingredient in the classic crêpes Suzette, and often flavours a bûche de Noël and other desserts, and of course soufflé au Grand Marnier.
+Production moved to the Charente in 2012, and the company was purchased by Campari in 2016.

 Images by Simon A. Eugster, whisky.com